 Some traditional recipes include leeks.
 Slice the leeks and sautee along with the cabbage, then stir into the potatoes.
 If using leeks, leave out the scallions.

-Add 1 tsp garlic powder and some chopped chives for a different flavor.
+Add 1 teaspoon garlic powder and some chopped chives for a different flavor.

 Try it with either cabbage or kale, or even a mix of both.